Linux Container Security: Benefits, Risks, & Best Practices

 Use casesMicroservices, cloud-native applications, CI/CD pipelinesLegacy applications, multi-OS requirements, heavy container workloads

-Understanding these differences helps you make informed decisions about when to use containers versus VMs, particularly when security and resource efficiency are critical.
+Understanding these differences helps you make informed decisions about when to use Linux containers versus VMs, particularly when security and resource efficiency are critical.

-Best practices for securing Linux containers
+Best practices for ensuring Linux container security

 1. Use trusted base images